isym444/ankistatsonmenu/README.md

 If you want to add multiple decks/subdecks in one go, you can do this by writing a semicolon ";" between each deck/subdeck name but make sure not to add spaces either side of the semicolon.
 The permisiveness of the deck/subdeck input/removal will be improved in a future version.

 [dist.zip](https://github.com/isym444/ankistatsonmenu/files/8145443/dist.zip)

+This small tool was bashed together using: rumps, anki-connect API and pickle Thank you to the developers of these for their hard work, which has let even a total beginner like me to make this personal project